Samuel Johannesson

-Samuel Johannesson (born 27 December 2000) is a Swedish professional ice hockey defenceman who plays currently plays for Brynäs IF in the Swedish Hockey League (SHL).
-He was drafted by the Columbus Blue Jackets in the 6th round of the 2020 NHL Entry Draft with the 176th overall pick.
+Samuel Johannesson (born 27 December 2000) is a Swedish professional ice hockey defenceman for the Springfield Thunderbirds of the American Hockey League (AHL) while under contract to the St. Louis Blues of the National Hockey League (NHL).
+He was drafted by the Columbus Blue Jackets in the 6th round of the 2020 NHL entry draft with the 176th overall pick.

+Playing career

 Johannesson made his SHL debut with Rögle BK in the 2018–19 season.
 Following the 2021–22 season, Johannesson left Rögle BK, signing a two-year contract with fellow SHL club, Brynäs IF, on 4 May 2022.
+After Brynäs were relegated to HockeyAllsvenskan in 2023, Johannesson opted to remain in the SHL and was signed by Örebro HK to a two-year contract beginning in the 2023–24 season.

+After establishing a new career high with 11 goals from the blueline and posting 27 points through 47 regular season games with Örebro HK, Johannesson was signed to a two-year, entry-level contract with the St. Louis Blues of the NHL on 30 April 2024.